Sinclair ZX81

 Time passed by, and I moved on to the Spectrum, what with it’s “real” rubber keyboard and flashy full colour graphics, and the ZX81 became redundant.
 I can’t however forget how it introduced me to the world of computing, and that I knew this was the start of something big.

-2 thoughts on “Sinclair ZX81 old school computing”
+2 responses to “Sinclair ZX81 old school computing”

 Leave a Reply